 Why Mobile Apps Are the Most Important Tool for Improving Industrial Safety

-Increasingly, the most popular tools to reduce the number of accidents and improve safety in workplace are mobile industrial safety apps.
+Increasingly, the most popular tools to reduce the number of accidents and improve safety in the workplace are mobile industrial safety apps.
 A survey from Dodge Data & Analytics, for example, found that nearly half of contractors (42 percent) it surveyed use safety inspection checklist mobile apps.
 However, using mobile tools for safety training (35 percent) and for accessing safety and health websites (28 percent) is still relatively rare.

 The survey also found, unsurprisingly, that “smartphone use is nearly ubiquitous onsite, and tablet use is widespread and growing.”
 That means that workers can carry the most effective safety tools in the palm of their hands.
 The report noted that mobile tools such as cameras are used by 85 percent of all contractors on sites, and that “The documentation of site condition and work progress is fundamental to many safety efforts.”

 Mobile safety apps are being used for safety not just by contractors, but in virtually every industrial setting.
-Nearly every industry has their own suite of mobile safety tools.
+Nearly every industry has its own suite of mobile safety tools.
 For example, the Sheet Metal Occupational Health Institute Trust (SMOHIT) has a long list of mobile safety apps for those who work with sheet metal — tools such as an app to measure sound levels to help reduce dangerous noise exposure, another to calculate the heat levels being used when working with sheet metal, another that provides information about chemical hazards and many more.
-These industrial safety apps are having a profound affect on worker safety.
+These industrial safety apps are having a profound effect on worker safety.

 And the state of Washington’ Department of Labor & Industries has developed its own mobile apps that it makes available for free to in order to “prevent workplace injuries, illnesses, and fatalities and help injured workers return to work,” in the words of the department.
 One of them documents safety incidents in the workplace, and another gives safety lessons, videos, and hazard identification for a variety of occupations.